-In addition to an important role of lysine residues for elicitins sterol trapping activity, their role in previously shown homo-dimer formation was suggested (Ponchet et al., 1999; Rodrigues et al., 2006).
-Particularly, the role of residues 13 and 14, located in the helix A responsible for dimer formation, seems to be appealing.
-Uhlíková et al. 2016 proved by quartz crystal microbalance (QCM) experiments cryptogein homodimer formation in solution with a K_D value of 2.21 μM, which was much closer to physiological conditions than calculated previously from NMR study (Gooley et al., 1998).
-However, detail QCM measurement of the kinetic parameters of cryptogein dimer formation resembled those of capsicein thus homodimer formation does not seem to be a key process explaining differences in biological activity of α - and β -elicitins.
-On the other site, the chemical crosslinking of cryptogein dimer resulted in its largely reduced ability to induce necrosis and resistance in plants.
-To explicate these incongruous results of homodimer role in biological activity of elicitins a possible interaction of elicitins with other partner in plant, non-specific Lipid Transfer Protein 1 (nsLTP1), was studied (Uhlíková et al., 2016).
+In addition to the important role of lysine residues for elicitins sterol trapping activity, their role in the previously shown homo-dimer formation was suggested (Ponchet et al., 1999; Rodrigues et al., 2006).
+Particularly, the role of the residues 13 and 14, located in the helix A responsible for dimer formation, seems to be appealing.
+Uhlíková et al. 2016 proved by quartz crystal microbalance (QCM) experiments cryptogein homodimer formation in solution with a $K_D$ value of 2.21 $\mu$ M, which was much closer to physiological conditions than calculated previously in NMR-based study (Gooley et al., 1998).
+However, the detailed QCM measurement of the kinetic parameters of cryptogein dimer formation resembled those of capsicein.
+Thus the homodimer formation does not seem to be a key process explaining differences in the biological activity of $\alpha$ - and $\beta$ -elicitins.
+On the other hand, a chemical crosslinking of cryptogein dimer resulted in its largely reduced ability to induce necrosis and resistance in plants.
+To explicate these incongruous results of the homodimer role in biological activity of elicitins, a possible interaction of elicitins with another partner in plant, non-specific Lipid Transfer Protein 1 (nsLTP1), was studied (Uhlíková et al., 2016).
 The nsLTP1 protein was selected as a promising candidate because it behaves as an elicitin antagonist with known superimposition of helix 3 with helix A of cryptogein (Blein et al., 2002), its cell wall localization is assumed (Carvalho and Gomes, 2007) and an important role of LTPs in the key processes of plant physiology and plant defence signalling was proved (Champigny et al., 2013).
-Noticeably, there was measured a strong correlation between the nsLTP1-elicitin complex formation kinetic and biological activity of individual used proteins, including cryptogein variants carrying mutation in lysine residues (Lys39, Lys, 48 and Lys 94) and capsicein.
+Noticeably, there a strong correlation between the nsLTP1-elicitin complex formation kinetic and biological activity of individual used proteins was measured, including cryptogein variants carrying mutation in lysine residues (Lys39, Lys, 48 and Lys 94) and capsicein.